offinliu/melfa_ros2_masterclass_2024/README.md

 - Create and edit programs without teach pendant
 - Operating environment validation with _3D viewer_
 - Accurate simulation of robot kinematics and dynamics
-- Log & Optimise cycle times with _Real Time Monitoring_
+- Log & Optimize cycle times with _Real Time Monitoring_
 - Monitoring & log robots states and faults during operations
 - Click on the image below to learn more!
 <br/></br>